 There may be those who claim that we are unable to find happiness from within.
 This statement is illogical, because we indeed have the potential to find happiness inside of us.
 I think a more reasonable question would be: “Why can’t we usually find happiness within ourselves”, because the assumption we find happiness not so frequently inside ourselves is more reasonable than implying it’s not possible at all.

 Now, it is indeed reasonable that there are “special little moments” which carry the potential to make us feel happy.
 It is indeed reasonable to claim that special but few situations can make us truly happy.
 This is an issue I believe I am capable of solving, after the fallacy I mentioned.

 Well, why can’t we really feel happiness all the time, or at least on a frequent basis, aside from excluded events?
 I can come up with a few assumptions.

-It is not that the world is grey, but it’s that we choose to view it as such, consciously or unconsciously.
-The effort of changing our perspective, even if it could be proved as difficult, is still an option worth considering.
+It is not that the world is grey, but that we choose to view it as such, consciously or unconsciously.
+The effort of changing our perspective, even if it could be proven as difficult, is still an option worth considering.

 And to do that, we must handle such matters from within.
 Practice introspection, and understand what within us deserves to be changed.